 In addition, we reviewed studies from the literature on PSFs as well as the more general organization studies literature to identify factors that influence the choice of particular governance design parameters.
 In total, we identified six different contingency factors that influence several or all of the governance dimensions.
-In his call for a configurational approach in organization studies, Miller argues that "there exist at least three classes of factors which are necessary to richly describe the process of organizational adaptation" (Miller 1981, p.
-8), those being strategy, environment, and organization.
+In his call for a configurational approach in organization studies, Miller argues that "there exist at least three classes of factors which are necessary to richly describe the process of organizational adaptation" (Miller 1981, 8), those being strategy, environment, and organization.
 In our case, we identified service commoditization, diversification, and size (related to firm's strategy), capital intensity and culture (related to the organization), and the risk of litigation (related to the environment) as significant contingency factors.
 In order to identify consistent configurations we developed a matrix of cause and effect relationships describing theoretically or empirically grounded interrelationships between contingency factors and governance dimensions.
 The last step was to identify those consistent patterns and organize them meaningfully around unifying themes or imperatives (Miller 1987).
 We identified four imperatives of PSF governance referring to leadership, collegiality, managerial hierarchy, and entrepreneurial growth.
 These four imperatives correspond to the founder-dominated, collegial, managerial, and entrepreneurial configuration, respectively.
-A summary of our approach to PSF governance configurations is presented in the following figure 2.
+A summary of our approach to PSF governance configurations is presented in the following Fig. 2.

-Figure 2: Constructing configurations of PSF governance
+Fig. 2 Constructing configurations of PSF governance

-3 Design Parameters of PSF Governance
+3 Design parameters of PSF governance

-3.1 The Legal Form of PSF Governance
+3.1 The legal form of PSF governance

-Four legal forms of governance are generally distinguished for PSFs: the public corporation, the privately held corporation, the limited liability partnership, and the general (i.e. unlimited liability) partnership (Empson and Chapman 2006; Greenwood and Empson 2003).
+Four legal forms of governance are generally distinguished for PSFs: the public corporation, the privately held corporation, the LLP, and the general (i.e. unlimited liability) partnership (Empson and Chapman 2006; Greenwood and Empson 2003).
 The main characteristic that distinguishes partnerships and private corporations from public corporations is the locus of ownership, which lies with professionals working in the firm in the former cases, and with external shareholders in the latter case.
 Partnerships and private corporations are distinguished by the degree of ownership liability.
 Legal details vary by jurisdiction, but a private corporation usually has limited liability.
 In a general partnership, however, all partners share unlimited personal liability for actions of other partners taken on behalf of the partnership.
-Over the last 20 years, the limited liability partnership (LLP) has been introduced as a legal form that has elements of both partnership and corporation (McCahery 2004) as partners usually do not have personal liability for the actions of other partners.
+Over the past 20 years, the LLP has been introduced as a legal form that has elements of both partnership and corporation (McCahery 2004) as partners usually do not have personal liability for the actions of other partners (for differences of UK and US LLPs see McCahery and Vermeulen 2004; Bank 2006; Morse 2004; Bromberg and Ribstein 2007).

-3.2 The Organizational Structure of PSF Governance
+3.2 The organizational structure of PSF governance